mapprotocol/docs/sdk/RPC-API.md

 }
 ```

-An example how to use solidity ecrecover to verify the signature calculated with `eth_sign` can be found [here](https://gist.github.com/bas-vk/d46d83da2b2b4721efb0907aecdb7ebd).
+An 示例 how to use solidity ecrecover to verify the signature calculated with `eth_sign` can be found [here](https://gist.github.com/bas-vk/d46d83da2b2b4721efb0907aecdb7ebd).
 The contract is deployed on the testnet Ropsten and Rinkeby.

 #### eth_signTransaction

 Signs a transaction that can be submitted to the network at a later time using with eth_sendRawTransaction.

-##### Parameters
+##### 參數
 1. `Object` - The transaction object
     - `from`: `DATA`, 20 Bytes - (optional) The address the transaction is sent from.
     - `to`: `DATA`, 20 Bytes  - The address the transaction is directed to.